Here-and-Tomorrow-LLC/hat-blog/docs/index.md

 If you're facing any of these challenges, I can help:

+- **"We know AI could transform our business, but don't know where to start"**:
+Get clear, actionable roadmaps that identify high-ROI AI opportunities and guide your organization from strategy through implementation.

 - **"We need tech leadership, but can't justify a full-time CTO"**:
 Get fractional executive guidance to build strategy, align teams, and drive successful outcomes.

+- **"We can't move fast enough from AI ideas to working prototypes"**:
+Rapidly validate concepts and accelerate innovation with battle-tested LLM and generative AI approaches.

 - **"Our AI product is stuck in development limbo"**:
  Break through roadblocks to get your AI assistants, RAG systems, and enterprise tools from concept to launch.

-- **"We can't move fast enough from AI ideas to working prototypes"**:
-Rapidly validate concepts and accelerate innovation with battle-tested LLM and generative AI approaches.

-- **"Our AI solutions aren't fitting into our existing systems"**:
-Seamlessly integrate AI capabilities into your workflows and infrastructure without disrupting operations.
+- **"I'm a non-technical founder navigating AI product decisions"**:
+Bridge the technical knowledge gap with strategic guidance that translates complex AI choices into clear business decisions and successful launches.

 - **"Our large-scale events need better tech solutions"**:
 Navigate complex technology deployments for events, streaming, and personalized experiences with confidence.